 Despite everyone’s best efforts, injuries can and do happen.
 For minor injuries, the R.I.C.E. method (which stands for rest, ice, compression, and elevation) is often recommended.
 If your child has an open wound, you may be able to clean it at home — but you might need to head to an urgent care unit for stitches and to ensure it doesn’t become infected.
 And while the U.S. holds over 45% of the global pharmaceutical market, most minor injuries won’t require a prescription painkiller — ibuprofen will probably do just fine.
 For more severe injuries, you should head to urgent care or a sports medicine specialist.
 For true emergencies and major broken bones, the emergency room will likely be your best bet.
 Make sure your kids know that if they feel they’ve been injured, they need to stop and seek out help, rather than keep going.
 Although they might be afraid their coach and teammates will be disappointed, they’ll feel much worse if they have to sit out for the entire season or even risk not playing again due to extensive damage.

 For the parents of athletes, sports injuries may seem inevitable.
+Accidents happen all the time!
+On highways with trailers, on playgrounds with kids, and on the playing field with sports.
 And while there’s always a nominal risk of getting hurt during practice or a game, there are ways to keep your child safe — without barring them from athletics entirely.
 With these tips in mind, you may be able to breathe a bit easier come game day.